FirelyTeam/firely-docs/vonk/plugins/plugins_order.rst

 ^^^^^^^^^^^^^^^^^^^^

 The order is mainly relevant for middleware that you register in the pipeline, in the ``Configure(IApplicationBuilder app)`` method.
 Some plugins, like e.g. a Facade implementation, only need to register services for the dependency injection framework, in the ``ConfigureServices(IServiceCollection services)`` method.
-If that is the case, the order is only relevant if you need to *override* a registration done by Vonk.
+If that is the case, the order is only relevant if you need to *override* a registration done by Firely Server.
 There are two ways:

-1. Choose an order before Vonk's default registration.
-Vonk in general uses ``TryAddSingleton`` or ``TryAddScoped`` to register an implementation of an interface.
+1. Choose an order before Firely Server's default registration.
+Firely Server in general uses ``TryAddSingleton`` or ``TryAddScoped`` to register an implementation of an interface.
 This means that if an implementation is already registered, the TryAdd... will not register a second implementation.

    As an example: if you want to override the registration of ``IReadAuthorizer``: that is registered from the :ref:`RepositorySearchSupport <vonk_plugins_search>` plugin, with order 140.
 So you would choose an order lower than 140.